Uniform Deconvolution for Poisson Point Processes

 \section{Introduction}

 Inverse problems for Poisson point processes have focused much attention in the statistical literature over the last years, mainly because the estimation of a Poisson process intensity in the presence of additive noise is encountered in many practical situations like tomography, microscopy, high energy physics.
 Our work is motivated by an original application field in high throughput biology, that has been revolutionized by the development of high throughput sequencing.
-The applications of such technologies are many, and we focus on the particular cases where sequencing allows the fine mapping of genomic features along the genome, like transcription factors of copy-number variations.
-The spatial repartition of these features can be modeled by a Poisson process with unknown intensity.
+The applications of such technologies are many, and we focus on the particular cases where sequencing allows the fine mapping of genomic features along the genome, like transcription factors.
+The spatial distribution of these features can be modeled by a Poisson process with unknown intensity.
 Unfortunately, detections are prone to some errors, which produces data in the form of genomic intervals whose width is linked to the precision of detection.
 Since the exact position of the peak is unknown within the interval (and not necessarily positioned at the center on average), the appropriate error distribution is uniform, the level of noise being given by the width of the intervals.
 Another example is provided when studying the spatial distribution of sequence motifs along the genome.
 A sequence motif is a pattern of nucleotides that is widespread along the genome, with potentially unknown function, but whose frequent occurrence suggests some implication in biological pathways.
 G-quadruplexes motifs for instance are made of guanine (G) repeats in tetrads that form particular 3D structures whose biologically function is currently unknown \citep{CMB15}.
 However their implication in replication initiation has now been demonstrated \citep{PCA14} among other biological functions.
 These motifs are $\sim 25-30$ nucleotide long, and when studying their spatial distribution, their occurrence can be modelled by a Poisson process, and the uniform error model recalls that the data are in the form of intervals, without any reference occurrence point within the interval.
 Hence the spatial distribution of these motifs should be deconvoluted from this uniform error.